typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

     mesos-executor {
       name = "conductr-agent"

-      # The start command of a Mesos executor (the conduct agent) that gets invoked on executor startup.
+      # The start command of a Mesos executor (the ConductR agent) that gets invoked on executor startup.
       start-command = "$(pwd)/conductr-agent-*/bin/conductr-agent"

+      # Additional settings that are invoked when the ConductR agent is started in Mesos mode.
+      # It is possible to override any system property of the ConductR agent configuration, e.g. akka.loglevel
+      # or options that are used when starting the agent process, e.g. --core-system-name
+      # The specified settings are overwriting the default settings of the start command.
+      # Each setting is separated by a whitespace e.g.
+      # """-Dakka.loglevel="DEBUG" -Dconductr.agent.storage-dir="/some-dir" --core-system-name my-core-system-name"""
+      additional-agent-settings = ""

       # Log level of the ConductR agent.
 Defaults to the loglevel of the ConductR core node.
       loglevel = ${akka.loglevel}